yangfan/probabilitics-robotics/README.md

 **Given the graph in which every node corresponds to a pose of the robot during mapping and every edge corresponds to a spatial constraint between two nodes (obtained by Front-End), find a node configuration that minimize the error introduced by the constraints.**

+Blue crosses represent the nodes.
+Red dots represent the landmarks.
+Green lines represent the edges.

 Code in Octave/Matlab.

 Initial error : 138862234.075303\